 No. The session’s end is merely an intentional time for both those in the group and the leaders of the group to stop and evaluate if they are interested in continuing for another session.
 If individuals are interested in continuing and the leaders (or new leaders) are as well, they can start up again in the next session (with a new established ending/evaluating period).

-Can I be in more than one Spiritual Formation Group?
+Can I be in more than one group?

 Yes.
-As long as you are willing and able to meet the expectations presented by the leaders, you can be in multiple Spiritual Formation Groups.
+As long as you are willing and able to meet the expectations presented by the leaders, you can be in multiple groups.

 Can I leave the group I attend currently in order to join another?